 The PoS submits the patient encounter to the HIE’s interoperability layer (IL) that validates the encounter against shared electronic registries (i.e.,. client, provider, and facility registries) before submission to a shared health record (SHR).
 This process also utilizes a Mobile Shared Terminology Repository to translate local codes to reference terms to maintain a consistent representation of codes in the shared health record.

-Figure 4.2.6.2-1.
-Swim lane diagram of point of service (PoS) submission of patient encounter to a Shared Health Record.

-X.4.2.7 OLD Use Case: Exchange of measure disaggregations for public health reporting

-When reporting on aggregate data to reporting organizations, such as the World Health Organization and (PEPFAR) for monitoring and reporting on health systems, different breakouts are desirable to better understand the populations being reported on.
-Public health reporting of aggregate health data relies on a shared set of disaggregate definitions to consistently and accurately define and evaluate cohorts across reporting sites and regions.
-Disaggregate definitions may be defined for attributes such as Age, Sex, specific diagnoses such as HIV status, or any other attribute of public health significance.
-These breakouts can allow for additional analysis of reported data, while aggregating the data to protect individual level data.
-Each public health organization accepting aggregate data may define these disaggregations differently, making it necessary for client systems to have an easy way to retrieve up-to-date definitions.

-Figure X.4.2.7-1 Example of Age Disaggregations by Multiple Organizations.

-X.4.2.7.1 Current State

-Disaggregate definitions associated with a measure and their groupings are entered into client systems manually or, in some instances, by means of non-standard application programming interfaces.
-The current approach is error prone and requires significant change management.

-X.4.2.7.2 Desired State

-Each client system that aggregates health data for reporting would retrieve the Value Sets representing the measure disaggregations from a Terminology Repository, eliminating manual entry, thereby improving accuracy and simplifying maintenance of updates.

-However, different reporting bodies may have different age bands for reporting.

 X.5 SVCM Security Considerations

-The contents handled by the SVCM Profile are not patient-specific, so there are no risks to privacy.
+For contents handled by the SVCM Profile that are not patient-specific, there are not risks to privacy.
 Some Expanded Value Sets are of little value to an attacker as they are public tables of non-critical information (e.g., Expanded Value Sets used for coding of body parts in medical exams).
 Other Expanded Value Sets might need protection against malicious modification or interception.

-The risks applicable to the SVS Profile are discussed in the table “Risks associated with the profile SVCM” which is found on the IHE ftp site in ftp://ftp.ihe.net/IT_Infrastructure/iheitiyr6-2008-2009/Technical_Cmte/Profile_Work/SharingValueSets/.
 The nature of the Expanded Value Set exchange determines the type or risk that can incur.
 For example, there can be integrity risks such as masquerade, or the modification of Expanded Value Sets.
 Another possible type of risk would be at the privacy and confidentiality level such as the interception of an Expanded Value Set containing confidential data.
 The profile will allow mitigation of those risks when needed in the following manner:

 A Value Set Repository shall be grouped with an ATNA Secure Node or Secure Application.
 Since the Terminology Consumer is not required to be grouped with the Secure Node or Secure Application, the Terminology Repository shall support both secure and non-secure connections.